mhfaisaluddin/Churn-Prediction-on-Credit-Card-Data/README.md

 The dataset and all information about it can be downloaded at https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers.
 This notebook contains exploratory data analysis (EDA) stages, preprocessing, machine learning modeling, and model interpretability.

-**Conclusion & Actionable Insight**
+***Conclusion & Actionable Insight***
-- Platinum users became the most valuable card due to its average transaction in the last 12 months, but the Gold users became the top valuable churned card.
+- **Platinum** users became the most valuable card due to their average transaction in the last 12 months, but the **Gold users became the top valuable churned card**.
 The customer is in the range of 40-49 y.o. became the most active users.
-- The best predictive model is Random Forest with tuned parameters, F1 score of 82%.
+- The best predictive model is **Random Forest with tuned parameters**, F1 score of 82%.
 Through the SHAP method, we can identify the predicted customer at risk and their specific reasons.
-- Review the user's profile to learn more about their preferences and previous service interactions.
+- **Review the user's profile to learn more about their preferences and previous service interactions.
 Accommodate their needs by providing the latest offers and services.
-Focus retention efforts on profitable risky users before they churn.
+Focus retention efforts on profitable risky users before they churn.**

 ## File Description
 - The dataset .csv, the dataset used in this project, can be downloaded from this repository or the website for the updated data.
-- The code .ipnyb, the notebook (jupyter notebook) contains the end-to-end of this project. *churn_prediction_notebook.ipnyb* as the final project notebook at bootcamp, and *temporary_script.ipnyb* as the updated project notebook.
+- The code .ipnyb, the notebook (jupyter notebook) as a report of this project. *churn_prediction.ipnyb* as the final report, and *temporary_script.ipnyb* as the temporary notebook with modified preprocessing & modeling using pipeline.

 ## References:
 - https://www.creditcards.com/glossary/